Dane129/order-summary-component/README.md

 # Frontend Mentor - Order summary component

-A good challenge to learning more about websites works on mobile screens.
+A good challenge to learning more about how websites works on mobile screens.